graphql/graphql-spec/spec/Section 7 -- Response.md

 the response field at this path.

-If any field errors were raised during the execution of the results in `items` and these errors bubbled to a path higher than the Incremental List Result's path, The Incremental List Result is considered failed and should not be included in the response stream.
+If any field errors were raised during the execution of the results in `items` and these errors propagate to a path higher than the Incremental List Result's path, The Incremental List Result is considered failed and should not be included in the response stream.
 The errors that caused this failure will be included in a Completed Result.

-If any field errors were raised during the execution of the results in `items` and these errors did not bubble to a path higher than the Incremental List Result's path, the Incremental List Result must contain an entry with key `errors` containing these field errors.
+If any field errors were raised during the execution of the results in `items` and these errors did not propagate to a path higher than the Incremental List Result's path, the Incremental List Result must contain an entry with key `errors` containing these field errors.
 The value of this entry is described in the "Errors" section.